← All posts

 If you want Google to send a link to the document to your users instead, enter their email addresses under the “People” field.
 Then, click the pencil icon to switch their access rights.

-17. Email others from your doc
+17. Send emails directly from your doc

 The “Share” option is best for the first time you send a document to someone.
 Once they’re attached, though, you’ll have to email them to let them know when their attention and feedback is needed.